|Electric Bike Top 10|

 Price: From £1895 Rating: 4/5 Verdict: “Reliable, Sturdy and Sophisticated”

 Heinzmann is a big German company, producing all sorts of electrical drive systems.
 It came to the electric bike market very early, with some stodgy, but reliable products that were later swept away by cheaper, more exciting, but rather less reliable Far Eastern products.
-The Germans don’t stand for this sort of thing, and Heinzmann has now made a triumphant return, with a new gearless hub system similar to the BionX, available on its own small range of bikes, or as a retro-fit kit.
+The Germans don’t like this sort of thing, and Heinzmann has now made a triumphant return, with a new gearless hub system similar to the BionX, available on its own small range of bikes, or as a retro-fit kit.
+It’s all jolly good, but with some niggly software issues, particularly relating to the regen brakes (not unusual).

-If you want a really good electric bike, but don’t fancy a crank-drive, Heinzmann is well worth looking at.
-They make one of the best power-assistance kits too.
+If you want a good electric bike, but don’t fancy a crank-drive, Heinzmann is well worth looking at.
+They make one of the better power-assistance kits too.

-In the fallow years, Heinzmann changed UK distributor twice, then disappeared, and this has done irreparable damage to the brand here.
+In the fallow years, Heinzmann changed UK distributor twice, then disappeared, and this has done serious damage to the brand here.
 However, there now seems to be some stability in the supply chain.

 We have a number of road-tests of the Heinzmann (see back issues).